 - To determine, in consultation with the Secretary of the Staff Council, the agenda for all meetings of the Staff Council.

 - To issue calls for both regular and special meetings.

 - To appoint ad hoc committees of the Staff Council.

 - To serve as an ex-officio member of all standing committees, (and shall appoint a Parliamentarian).

 - Hold elections for Standing Committee Chairs at August meeting and maintain list of all members.

 - Upon a request from the Chancellor, the Staff Council President will recommend staff members to the Chancellor to serve on selected University Committees.

 - Duties of the Vice President.

-- To become president of the Staff Council in the event a vacancy occurs in the office of the president and shall fill out the unexpired term of office.
+- To become President of the Staff Council in the event that a vacancy occurs in the office of the President and to fill out the unexpired term of office.

 - In the absence of the secretary, shall act as recording secretary.